top of page

 ✔️ Read the instructions.

-This echoes the rhythms of speech, adds a dash of personality and makes a deeper connection with your audience.
+This echoes the rhythms of speech, adds a dash of personality and helps you forge a deeper connection with your audience.
 Which is what powerful writing is all about, right?
 (Note my intentional use of sentence fragments throughout this article!)

 What are your thoughts on KISS?
 Love it?
 Hate it?
 Got an alternative?
 Let me know!
 If you need someone to make sure your marketing copy or book is following KISS principles, get in touch.